 We also had her go commando (no underwear) for three weeks per the book’s recommendation.
 Jamie’s hypothesis is that tight underwear feel too similar to diapers and the child will have more accidents if you introduce them too soon after taking away diapers.
 When we introduced underwear during the third week, there was an uptick in accidents for a few days.

-Norah has been daytime potty trained for about six months now.
-She rarely has accidents, but does not like to poop in the potty.
+My daughter has been daytime potty trained for about six months now.
+She rarely has accidents but does not like to poop in the potty.
 She will often hold it until her nap or bedtime.
 There is an entire section in the book that I need to revisit that discusses what to do in that situation.
 As of right now I’m not worried about it because I still need to tackle nighttime training.
 Most of the time when Norah has an accident, it’s our fault because we’re dragged her to several stores or went a few hours without bringing her to the potty.
 She is also much more likely to have an accident if she’s engrossed in something like a TV show or game.

 A few tips for tackling potty training: